-6. Taxes, Assessment, and Appraisal
+6. Taxes and Assessment

-The Property is currently exempt from real property taxes under M.G.L. c.
-44, § 55C (g).
+As Town-owned land the Property is currently exempt from real property taxes.
 The Property is the result of combining portions of two Town-owned lots (the Hildreth House and Fire Station lots) and has not been assessed for tax purposes.

-The Town estimates the value of the Property at $_______.
-This value was determined by an appraisal conducted by the firm of __________________, dated ________, 2017.
-A copy of the appraisal report is included as Exhibit 15.

-For property valuation immediately upon conveyance, the land value will be set at the purchase price of the Property, and taxes will be calculated and paid per Exhibit 6, Commitment for Payment in Lieu of Property Taxes as required by state law for previously municipally-owned properties.
+For property tax valuation immediately upon conveyance, the land value will be set at the purchase price of the Property, and taxes will be calculated and paid per Exhibit 6, Commitment for Payment in Lieu of Property Taxes as required by state law for previously municipally-owned properties.

 Thereafter, the Property will be assessed based on the land value plus the value of any improvements as of June 30 of any given year for the following fiscal year, until such time as the Property becomes operational in full or in part.
+The individual homes may also be subject to partial assessments as of June 30.

 7. Utilities - Natural Gas and Electricity